Attacke (cassette 3) is interesting for two reasons. First, because it plays a very

 similar version of the oldest video game ever made: Ralph Baer's Chase Game.
 The

 game consists of two squares (players) chasing each other.
-In Baer's version,
+In Ralph Baer's version,

-the square had the same size, but one would disappear uppon colision with the
+both players had the same size, and one would disappear uppon colision with the

 other.
-Here, the squares have different sizes to avoid confusions while playing,
+Here, the players have different sizes to avoid confusion while playing,

-and a beep is produced when one player thouches the other.
+and a beep is produced when one thouches the other.